Energy Correlators Resolving Proton Spin

-\item [d)] Compute trace of Dirac matrix in $D$-dimensions \item [e)] Contract the Levi-Civita tensors in {four}-dimensions \end{enumerate} In computing polarized NECs, we employ a novel $\gamma_5$ scheme--the $\texttt{Larin}^{+}$ prescription introduced by the authors of Ref.~\cite{Gutierrez-Reyes:2017glx}.
-This particular scheme is well-suited when computing TMDs-like objects, as it avoids the explicit appearance of the Levi-civita tensor $\epsilon^{\mu\nu\rho\sigma}$, where one replaces the $\gamma_5$-matrix by
+\item [d)] Compute trace of Dirac matrix in $D$ dimensions\,. \item [e)] Contract the Levi-Civita tensors in {four} dimensions\,. \end{enumerate} In computing polarized NECs, we employ a novel $\gamma_5$ scheme---the \textsc{Larin}$^{+}$ prescription introduced by the authors of Ref.~\cite{Gutierrez-Reyes:2017glx}.
+This particular scheme is well suited when computing TMDs-like objects, as it avoids the explicit appearance of the Levi-Civita tensor $\epsilon^{\mu\nu\rho\sigma}$, where one replaces the $\gamma_5$ matrix by